SAP/cloud-sdk/CONTRIBUTING.md

-# Contributing to the SAP Cloud SDK Documentation Portal
+# Contributing to the SAP Cloud SDK for AI Documentation Portal

 ## Prerequisites